Title goes here

 Mental Health and Wellbeing

 Being at university is an exciting and rewarding time, but it can also be stressful and demanding.
-It’s perfectly normal to feel unhappy or stressed at certain points in our lives, and usually these feelings will pass on their own.

-Sometimes, however, life can put more pressure on us than we can cope with by ourselves.
 Feeling overwhelmed can, if unaddressed, lead to a deterioration in our emotional wellbeing and mental health.
 This can impact every aspect of our lives, including our sleep, diet, relationships and motivation to do the things that we previously enjoyed.
 These feelings can be difficult to deal with alone, and sometimes we all need a helping hand.

-If you or someone you know is experiencing significant distress and may be in immediate danger, there are people you can talk to who are there to help:
+IMPORTANT: if you or someone you know is experiencing significant distress and may be in immediate danger, there are people you can talk to who are there to help:

 - Speak to a friend, family member or someone you trust.
 Just the simple act of talking about your feelings or concerns can help.